TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 58/Psalms 58.10.md

 ---

-The righteous shall rejoice when he seeth the vengeance: He shall wash his feet in the blood of the wicked;
+The righteous shall rejoice when he sees the vengeance.
+He shall wash his feet in the blood of the wicked;